Multi-User-Domain/utopian-dialogue/README.md

     <{character_jsonld}:> "And <em>I</em>... am King Rupert"
 ```

-Note that in Ink it's necessary to escape `//` or it will be treated as a comment
+Note that in Ink it's necessary to escape `//` or it will be treated as a comment.

 #### Continue Prompts